openshift/geard/sti/README.md

     Available Flags:
          --callbackUrl="": Specify a URL to invoke via HTTP POST upon build completion --clean=false: Perform a clean build
-         --dir="tempdir": Directory where generated Dockerfiles and other support scripts are created -e, --env="": Specify an environment var NAME=VALUE,NAME2=VALUE2,...
+     -e, --env="": Specify an environment var NAME=VALUE,NAME2=VALUE2,...
-     -r, --ref="": Specify a ref to check-out
-     -s, --scripts="": Specify a URL for the assemble, run, and save-artifacts scripts -R, --runtime="": Set the runtime image to use -U, --url="unix:///var/run/docker.sock": Set the url of the docker socket to use --verbose=false: Enable verbose output
+     -r, --ref="": Specify a ref to check-out --rm=false: Remove the previous image during incremental builds --savetempdir=false: Save the temporary directory used by STI instead of deleting it -s, --scripts="": Specify a URL for the assemble and run scripts -U, --url="unix:///var/run/docker.sock": Set the url of the docker socket to use --verbose=false: Enable verbose output